-The resident’s clinical responsibility progressively increases from the first year through the fourth.
-The first year training includes: outpatient experiences, less complex inpatient procedures, pre and postoperative care of inpatients and outpatients and night call with a senior resident.
-The formal didactic program for the first year includes: anesthesia lectures and conferences, medicine lectures and conferences, and advanced oral and maxillofacial surgery and physical diagnosis.
+The resident’s clinical responsibility progressively increases from the first through the fourth year.
+Training in the first year includes: outpatient experiences, less complex inpatient procedures, pre and postoperative care of inpatients and outpatients and night call with a senior resident.
+The formal didactic program for the includes: anesthesia lectures and conferences, medicine lectures and conferences, and advanced oral and maxillofacial surgery and physical diagnosis.
 Off-service rotations include medicine, surgery and anesthesia.

-Clinically, the second year is similar to the first.
-The formal didactic program includes surgical lectures and conferences and lectures in advanced oral and maxillofacial surgery.
-The off-service rotations include additional anesthesia, medicine and surgical rotations.
+Tthe second year is similar to the first in clinical training.
+The formal didactic program includes surgical lectures and conferences and lectures in advanced oral and maxillofacial surgery, with off-service rotations including anesthesia, medicine and surgical rotations.

 The fourth year resident will be designated as Chief Resident and is directly responsible with the faculty for the management of all surgical patients.
 The Chief Resident is also responsible for answering consultations from other departments within the dental school and hospital.
 In addition, the Chief resident assigns all major surgery cases and takes charge of executing treatment plans.
 Finally, the fourth year resident has a major role in all conferences and in the teaching of residents and students who rotate on the service.